kwynncom/web-server-access-log-analysis/README.md

 NOTES / CHANGES GOING BACK IN TIME

+5:17pm - parallel processing works well.
+Will delete the inter-process messages and other previous attempts.

 10/19 1:15am - process control seems to be working, but it will need major reworking.

 It seems that xdebug messes with all aspects of forking and messaging and whatnot.
 So I probably need a command line version like this: